Letterer

 A letterer is a member of a team of comic book creators responsible for drawing the comic book's text.
-The letterer's use of typefaces, calligraphy, letter size, and layout all contribute to the impact of the comic.
-The letterer crafts the comic's "display lettering": the story title lettering and other special captions and credits that usually appear on a story's first page.
-The letterer also writes the letters in the word balloons and draws in sound effects.
+The letterer's use of typefaces, calligraphy, letter size, and layout all contribute to the impact of the comic-book-reading experience.
+The letterer crafts the comic's "display lettering": the story's title lettering, creator credits, and any specialized captions that appear on the story's first page.
+They also craft the lettering that appears in the word balloons, also designing the various sound effects that appear within the comic book story.
 Many letterers also design logos for the comic book company's various titles.

 History

 Origins

 By the time comic books came of age in the 1940s, the huge volume of work demanded by publishers had encouraged an assembly-line process, dividing the creative process into distinct tasks: writer, penciller, letterer, inker, and colorist.
-By the late 1940s, it became possible to make a living just lettering comic strips and comic books for artists, studios, and companies that didn't have the time or desire to do it in-house.
+By the late 1940s, it became possible to make a living just lettering comic strips and comic books for artists, studios, and companies that did not have the time or desire to do it in-house.
 The career of freelance letterer was born, and by the 1950s, letterers such as Gaspar Saladino, Sam Rosen, and Ben Oda were crafting full-time careers as letterers for DC Comics, Marvel Comics, and King Features.

 Letterer and logo designer Ira Schnapp defined the DC Comics look for nearly thirty years.
 Starting in 1940, he designed or refined such iconic logos as Action Comics, Superman, The Flash, and Justice League of America, while also creating the distinctive appearance of DC's house ads and promotions.
 (Schnapp also designed the Comics Code Authority seal, which was a fixture on comic book covers from all major companies for over forty years.)

 DC Comics used a stable of more than 20 letterers in the comics they published in the 1950s and 1960s (some of the letterers — like Jerry Robinson and Dick Sprang — were more well known as artists):